koumoul-dev/vuetify-jsonschema-form/README.md

 Do we keep building a dist ?
 I suspect most people use a toolchain that can load the lib from source code and build it inside their app.

 Do we get back to using templates instead of render functions ?
 I think maybe the limitations we tried to circumvent are not so true anymore or not so important in the new architecture.
-If we do this we might clarify components import.
+If we do this we might clarify components import and improve overall maintenability.

 ### Improved composition